vaishnavipadmanabhan2006/Zyora-Byte/README[1].md

 ## About me

-I'm Vaishnavi PS, a third-year B.Tech Artificial Intelligence & Data Science student at Arunachala College of Engineering for Women, Kanyakumari.
+I'm Vaishnavi PS, a second-year B.Tech Artificial Intelligence & Data Science student at Arunachala College of Engineering for Women, Kanyakumari.
 I came into this internship with a Python/ML background and some prior frontend experience (HTML, CSS, JS) from an internship at Alo Infotech, and I'm here to get serious about frontend development.

 ## What's in this repo